EAM Statement of Purpose

 The Eastern Academy of Management (EAM) provides a friendly, informal, and supportive environment, which facilitates contact with one’s peers.
 We encourage this kind of involvement and welcome the opportunity it provides to overcome the geographical obstacles to frequent interaction in our profession.

 EAM provides a multitude of opportunities for involvement for management educators.
-Hundreds of members annually participate to:
+Hundreds of members annually participate in these conferences, and we invite you to consider how you might also:

-- Present papers, cases, experiential exercises, and innovative ideas;
+- Present empirical or theoretical papers, cases, experiential exercises, and innovative ideas;

 - Chair paper and symposia sessions;